Akascape/Datamosher-Pro/Readme.md

 # How to Install?
 - For Windows version, just extract the downloaded zip file and run the Datamosher-Pro.exe to open it.
 (No installation setup required)
 <br> Benefits of having the windows version: All the files are packed in one exe file, no environment or setup problems, faster renders and get new updates earlier.
 - For other OS, use the python version.
 Make sure you have python installed properly and then open the datamosher_pro-python folder and just run that Datamosher_Pro.py file.
 If any module error pops up then just click on yes and the required modules will get downloaded automatically.
 You can also do that manually if it doesn't work.
 After that you will be asked to choose your OS, just follow the setup carefully and you are done.
+(No python skills needed)
 # How to Use?
 • Input the video file first (supported formats- mp4, gif, avi, mov, mkv, wmv)
 <br>• Choose the desired datamosh mode and the export format